nuta/operating-system-in-1000-lines/website/en/14-system-call.md

 ## Receive characters from keyboard (`getchar` system call)

-Our next goal is to implement shell.
+Our next goal is to implement a shell.
 To do that, we need to be able to receive characters from the keyboard.

 SBI provides an interface to read "input to the debug console".
 If there is no input, it returns `-1`: